it-at-m/digiwf-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This Project is the landing page of DigiWF.
-For more information and hard facts about the "real" project - the DigiWF workflow automation and integration platform - please visit https://digiwf.muenchendigital.io.
+For more information and facts about the development of our project - the DigiWF workflow automation and integration platform - please visit https://digiwf.muenchendigital.io.

 <p align="right">(<a href="#top">back to top</a>)</p>